fluiddynsci/EngSketchPad/README.txt

     This ESP release no longer works with Python 2.7.
 The minimum supported version is now Python 3.8.
 Also, we now only support OpenCASCADE at Rev 7.4 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.6.0.
+At this point we recommend 7.7.0.

     It is advisable to unblock browser tabs on the web browser in use.

     The training material is no longer part of this distribution.
-The last training was given for Rev 1.19 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
-The first is on ESP geometry construction and is found in the ESP subdirectory and the second on analysis is found in the CAPS subdirectory.
-The PDFs and MP4s of the lectures can be found in the (sub)subdirectory "lectures".
+The last training was given for Rev 1.22 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
+The first is on ESP geometry construction, labeled with ESP, and the second on analysis, labeled with CAPS.
-    Do NOT apply the overlays -- they are specifically for ESP 1.19.

     Apple notes:
     (1) You CANNOT download the distributions using a browser.
 For instructions